alces-software/metalware/docs/design/05-asset-layout.md

 5. The assets need to be iterable by `type`
    * The plural of each `type` should be defined as a method on `AssetArray`.
 These method should return a new `AssetArray` like object (without the type methods).
-That shares the original asset loaders.
+The sub array object should share the original asset loaders.
 This way the asset files are still only loaded once.

 # Implementation of layouts: